 Difficulty: Advanced

-Home Automation using Arduino
+Home Automation Arduino Projects

 Home automation is one of the most popular Arduino projects nowadays.
 The goal of this project is to remotely control anything in your house like lights, appliances, temperature, security devices and so on, with a single device or your smartphone.